GPAlzate/dotfiles/README.md

-# NVIM and zshrc setup
+# NVIM and zshrc setup (Use iTerm2 so things look nice)

 First install [ripgrep](https://github.com/BurntSushi/ripgrep#installation)
 using: